telefonicaid/fiware-orion/doc/manuals/user/walkthrough_apiv2.md

     Adjust this in the curl command line if you are using a different port.

--   In order to pretty-print JSON in responses, you can use Python with msjon.tool (examples along with tutorial are using this style):
+-   In order to pretty-print JSON in responses, you can use Python3 with msjon.tool (examples along with tutorial are using this style):

 ```
-(curl ... | python -mjson.tool) <<EOF
+(curl ... | python3 -mjson.tool) <<EOF
 ...
 EOF
 ```